Waischbrot/Waischbrot/README.md

 </br>

 ## Tech experiences 🖥️🛠:
-> Some of the tools & languages that i have touched in my projects
+> Some of the tools & languages that i have used in my projects

 </br>